adityachakra16/curated/README.md

 ### **4. Sybil Attack/ Bots Prevention**

+Users currently login to the app using their Google accounts and can connect Web3 wallets after that similar to how the actual Gitcoin platform does it with an user's Github account.
+Although this is not fully resistant to Sybil attacks as a person can have multiple Google accounts, it is still an improvement on just signing in from a Web3 wallet.
+In the future something like a proof of humanity would be ideal to prevent sybil attacks.
-To prevent sybil attacks and bots, we only allow the app to be used if they sign in with google.
-Since in the future we expect this app to be integrated with the Gitcoin app, we can directly use from gitcoin the user logged info and can even allow the user to curate only if their trust is above lets say 50%.
-For now we have created a temporary login page.
+Since in the future we expect this app to be integrated with the Gitcoin app and users to be common accross both these platforms, we can let users have a common login for both the platforms.

 **Login page**
 ![Gitcoin interface](app/public/appimg4.JPG)